wp-plugins/jquery-colorbox/readme.txt

 Would you like to help?
 Translating the plugin is easy if you understand English and are fluent in another language.

+* I have a problem with the Colorbox or want to style it my own way.
+Can you help?

+Of course I want to help everyone, but I have a full time job and I don't have the time.
+You can ask your questions at the <a href="http://groups.google.com/group/colorbox/topics">Colorbox Google group</a>.

 * My question isn't answered here.
 What do I do now?

-Feel free to write an email to blog [at] techotronic.de or write a entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.
+Feel free to write an email to blog [at] techotronic.de or open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

 I'll include new FAQs in every new version.
 Promise.